dtopuzov/pragmatic-webservices/typescript/README.md

-# Web and API Tests
+# Web and API Tests Demos

 ## Used Technologies